tonghuikang/blog/_posts/2022-10-16-ml-interview.md

 Should be included, still trying to find a way to categorize it
-- Finetuning and pretraining
-- Encoder and decoder
-- Masked Language Modeling (MLM) and Causal Language Modeling (CLM)

 - Information retrieval concepts
-- Timeseries modelling
-- Tabular ML
 - MLOps

-- Entity recognition, image segmentation
+Todo

+- Think of a way to organize the questions so that it makes sense
+- Cite original arXiv papers
-- Comment on how the questions are collected and organized
+- Explain how these questions are chosen and organized
+- Highlight questions that are more likely to be asked